NVIDIA-RTX/NVIGI-Plugins/docs/ProgrammingGuideASRWhisper.md

 We can obtain this information by requesting capabilities and requirements for a model or models.

 ### 3.1 OBTAIN CAPABILITIES AND REQUIREMENTS FOR MODEL(S)

+> **IMPORTANT NOTE**: This section covers a scenario where the host application can instantiate models that were not included when the application was packaged and shipped.
+If the models and their capabilities are predefined and there is no need for dynamically downloaded models, you can skip to the next section.

 There are few options here: